Indications

-DVT is a blood clot in a deep vein—usually in the leg, thigh, or pelvis, but they can also occur in the arm—that limits the flow of blood in veins.
-Sometimes a DVT blood clot can break free and travel to the lungs.
-This is known as a PE.
-A PE blood clot can limit the flow of blood in the lungs and can even cause sudden death.
-DVT and PE can happen more than once.
+Deep vein thrombosis (DVT) is a blood clot that occurs most commonly in the leg, thigh, or pelvis, but may also occur in the arm.
+If a DVT blood clot breaks free, it can travel to the lungs, which is known as a pulmonary embolism (PE).
+A PE can limit the flow of blood in the lungs and can even cause death.
+Patients who have had a DVT or PE are at risk for them happening again.

 To learn more, watch the video below.